y-takashina/HtmZetaOne/README.md

 ## Build
 Just open the solution file, then build.

-## How to use
+## Examples
 Here are examples to build an HTM/Zeta1 network in HtmZetaOne.
-Use `LeafNode` for the 1st level nodes, and `InternalNode` for the 2nd or higher level nodes.
+Use `LeafNode` for the 1st level, and `InternalNode` for the 2nd or higher level.

-### Feedforward (clustering)
+### Feedforward example (clustering)
-For unsupervised learning, you can build an HTM/Zeta1 network by simply aggregating data streams as you like.
+To test the feedforward computation in HTM/Zeta1, you can build an HTM/Zeta1 network by simply aggregating data streams as you like.
 After learning, you will obtain the assignments for each data point to the clusters for each level of hierarchy.
 (They are in `HtmZetaOne.Node.ClusterStream`.)
 The clusters are also called *temporal groups* in [the original paper](http://alpha.tmit.bme.hu/speech/docs/education/02_DileepThesis.pdf) by Dileep George.

 ```csharp
 var streams = new List<int[]>();